-Grading of apprentices.-In order to establish a system of recording the progress of apprentices in the various shops, a method of grading analogous to that used in the schoolrooms has been introduced, so that each student may have a record that will indicate his progress and ability.
-To this end the following grades were created, viz: Helper, apprentice, efficient apprentice, journeyman.
+In order to establish a system of recording the progress of apprentices in the various shops, a method of grading analogous to that used in the school rooms has been introduced, so that each student may have a record that will indicate his progress and ability.
+To this end the following grades were created, viz.: Helper, Apprentice, Efficient Apprentice, Journeyman.

-No one can have a rating until he has been four months at a trade and has demonstrated his aptness and ability.
-If continued, he is rated as helper and advanced according to proficiency.
+No one can have a rating until he has been four months at a trade, and has demonstrated his aptness and ability.
+If continued, he is rated as Helper and advanced according to proficiency.

-To grade as an apprentice, a student must have reached a fair degree of skill in the use of the tools of his trade and know the names of the tools, and understand the trade measurements and terms in general use.
+To grade as an Apprentice, a student must have reached a fair degree of skill in the use of the tools of his trade and know the names of the tools, and understand the trade measurements and terms in general use.

-To grade as efficient apprentice, the student must be able to receive and execute orders by pattern or by dimensions in a satisfactory manner, and know the names and quality of materials used and the approximate value of the same.
+To grade as Efficient Apprentice, the student must be able to receive and execute orders by pattern or by dimensions in a satisfactory manner, and know the names and quality of materials used and the approximate value of the same.

-To grade as journeyman, the student must be able to do work in a thorough manner from verbal directions, and to estimate the quantity of material required for a job such as would ordinarily come to him, and have both the skill and speed necessary to make an average hand in the labor market.
-Whenever in the judgment of the superintendent of the shop apprentices have reached the journeyman grade he reports them to the superintendent of the school.
+To grade as Journeyman the student must be able to do work in a thorough manner from verbal directions, and to estimate the quantity of material required for a job such as would ordinarily come to him, and have both the skill and speed necessary to make an average hand in the labor market.

+Whenever in the judgment of the Superintendent of the shop, apprentices have reached the Journeyman grade, he reports them to the Superintendent of the School.

 The result of this grading system has been marked improvement.

-During the year, through the kindness of the Government, we have added one story to the shop building, which has doubled our space and given ample accommodation for present needs and future growth in every department.
+During the year, through the kindness of the Government, we have added one story to the shop building, which has doubled our space and given ample accommodations for present needs and future growth in every department.

 A new laundry also has been erected and fitted with the best machinery, so that the drudgery of our large necessities in that direction is reduced to a minimum.
-The building is one story, 120 by 45 feet, with cement floor, has plenty of light and ventilation, and is a model in its adaptability and equipment.
-The schoolrooms.-The principal teacher reports a year of unusual progress, and all conditions and results especially satisfactory.
-In the normal department 12 advanced girls have been under training, and with more systematized application of principles and practices have reached better results than in former years.
-One and a half hours each day have been spent by them in teaching and about the same time in professional training.
+The building is one story, 120 x 45 feet, with cement floor, has plenty of light and ventilation, and is a model in its adaptability and equipment.